Karl Glaser

 Curriculum Vitae

-Karl Glaser is a pupil at the Bundesrealgymnasium in Salzburg from 1931-1939.
-On March 30, 1938, he was accepted together with Alfred Mateja at the last illegal pub of the Almgau Salzburg secondary school fraternity at Josef Ebner's stall.
-Together with Karl Steiner, Robert Weidinger and others, he forms a cell of the "Grey Free Corps" in the ÖJV, recruited by Karl Beran, a university student who had come to Salzburg in the summer of 1938.
-This underground activity is investigated and Karl Glaser is arrested by the Gestapo together with his two brothers on September 21, 1938, but is released on September 27 and arrested again on October 25, 1938.
-He remains in prison at the provincial court until 28.11.1938.
-On September 9, 1939, the three young Almgauers are put on trial.
+On March 12, 1938, as a pupil, he witnessed the collapse of a free and independent Austria with the invasion of the German Wehrmacht.
+On 30 March 1938, he was accepted into the secondary school fraternity Almgau Salzburg, which had already been banned by the National Socialists, by Josef Ebner together with Alfred Mateja.
+Together with Karl Steiner, Robert Weidinger and others, he forms a cell of the 'Grauen Freikorps' in the Österreichisches Jungvolk, recruited by Karl Beran, a university student who had come to Salzburg in the summer of 1938.
+This underground activity was investigated and Karl Glaser was arrested by the Gestapo together with the two other members of the fraternity on September 21, 1938, but was released on September 27, 1938 and arrested again on October 25, 1938.
+He remained in prison at the provincial court until November 28, 1938.
+On September 9, 1939, the three young Almgauers were put on trial.
 The following passage can be found in the indictment:

 Karl Glaser studied at the University of Natural Resources and Applied Life Sciences for three semesters between 1939 and 1940 after graduating from high school.
-After completing his labor service, he was sent to the front in 1941 until the end of the war.
+After completing his labor service, he was sent to the front in 1941 until the liberation of Austria.

 Citations